deployKF/website/content/guides/getting-started.md

     If you manually sync them all, you may need to [uninstall](./uninstall.md) and start over.

 There are a few ways to sync the applications, you only need to use ONE of them.
-We recommend using the __automated sync script__.

 === ":star: Sync: Automated Script :star:"

+    The recommended way to sync the applications is with the automated script.

-    !!! step "Step - Sync with the Automated Script"
+    ??? step "Step - Run the Sync Script"

         We provide the [`sync_argocd_apps.sh`](https://github.com/deployKF/deployKF/blob/main/scripts/sync_argocd_apps.sh) script to automatically sync the applications that make up deployKF.
         Learn more about the automated sync script from the [`scripts` folder README](https://github.com/deployKF/deployKF/tree/main/scripts) .